 - Open Registry Editor (regedit.exe).

 - Go to the following Registry key: HKEY_CLASSES_ROOT\.ps1.
 Tip: You can access any Registry key with one click.

 - Create a new subkey here named "ShellNew".
 You will get the following path: HKEY_CLASSES_ROOT\.ps1\ShellNew.

 - Under the ShellNew subkey, create a new string value named NullFile.
 Don't set its value data, leave it empty.
 This value indicates that Windows should create an empty file without any content.

-That's it.
-This tricks works in Windows 7, Windows 8 and Windows 10.
+The files work in Windows 7, Windows 8, Windows 10 and Windows 11 (I have tested it up to version 22H2).
 It should work in older Windows versions too.

 Winaero greatly relies on your support.
 You can help the site keep bringing you interesting and useful content and software by using these options: